marcogrecopriolo/guglielmo/README.md

 such as signal and content monitoring, leaving out media features like a volume slider or MPRIS control.

-Yes, I have blown the ribbon tweeter fuses on my maggies because my previous go to SDR DAB receiver started at full blast, and I run my media centre headless, and I don't really want to scramble for a VNC session when I want to stop the music, when I could simply use KDE connect on my phone.
+Yes, I have blown the ribbon tweeter fuses on my maggies because my previous go to SDR DAB receiver started at full blast, and I run my media centre headless: I don't really want to scramble for a _VNC_ session when I want to stop the music, when I could simply use _KDE connect_ on my phone.

 There is also a distinct lack of FM SDR receivers, which is disappointing, since, at least in the UK, for reasons of cost, most stations transmit at a fairly poor bitRate, if not downright in mono, and